Maddiaa0/chuff/README.md

 ## Why

+### lsp

 This software is being written to start the effort in creating a functional [lsp]("https://microsoft.github.io/language-server-protocol/") for huff.
-Huff is a _hard_ language to learn and get on top of as there are so many footguns.
+Huff is a _hard_ language to learn as there are so many footguns.
 Creating an LSP aims to provide feedback to people learning that will reduce the pain of these footguns.